tawebbcn/bcn-webdev-checklists/projects/module-3/README.en.md

   **Login:** As a user I can login to the platform so that I can see my favorite restaurants

-  **Logout:** As a user I can logout from the platform so I can stop using it
+  **Logout:** As a user I can logout from the platform so no one else can use it

   **List Restaurants** As a user I want to see the restaurants so that I can choose one to eat